Binary Representations

 Other Operations

-The imul instruction (signed) can do that if given one operand, or if given two it works like other instructions: imul a, b does a b*=a operation.
+The imul instruction (signed) can do that if given one operand, or if given two it works like other instructions: imul a, b does a b*=a operation with the limitation that b must be a register (not a memory reference).

 mul and imul set OF and CF like you'd probably expect: if the product doesn't fit in one register (64-bits), it's considered an overflow.